mainsail-crew/docs/features/exclude_object.md

 Cura & Ideamaker label objects by default in the G-Code, and they are automatically compatible without any further settings.
 {: .info}

-## Enable the gcode preprocessor in Moonraker
+## Enable the G-Code preprocessor in Moonraker

 This step is necessary to convert the previously activated object labels into valid Klipper G-Code.
 Open your `moonraker.conf` in Mainsail and add the following setting to your config: